ITzNybble/MyCompany-Blazor/README.md

 **---Set up the Database----**

-Step 2: Locate the SQL Scripts folder within the project
+Step 2: Download the SQL Scripts Here and unzip them: [SQL scripts.zip](https://github.com/ITzNybble/MyCompany-Blazor/files/14630646/SQL.scripts.zip)

 Step 3: There are two options here:
   Option A: Run the SQL file, "00_CreateDatabase_Tables_Populate.sql" against the SQL server instance.
 This script contains scripts "01" through "05" as one large script.